MRI without claustrophobia

 - Insulin pumps.

-Shrapnel or other metal fragments in the body are also critical.
+Shrapnel or other metal splinters in the body are also critical.
 Please be sure to tell our medical team if you are carrying such foreign bodies.
-Endoprostheses for the hip and knee, stents, dental fillings and bridges etc. are not problematic.
-Ask in the preliminary consultation and our specialists will clarify the corresponding problems.
+Endoprostheses for hips and knees, stents, dental fillings and bridges etc. are unproblematic.
+Simply ask our specialists in a preliminary consultation and clarify any relevant problems!

 What should be considered before the MRI examination?

-You should arrive at the registration desk approximately 20 minutes prior to the start of the examination.
+You should arrive at the registration desk approx. 20 minutes before the start of the examination.
 No special preparation is necessary for most examinations.
 In particular, you do not have to be sober.
 Exception: For vascular and organ MRI, such as the upper abdominal organs, liver, gall bladder, or pancreas, you should be sober!
-In this case, you are not allowed to eat or drink anything after 10 p.m. on the previous day.
+In this case, nothing may be eaten or drunk after 10 p.m. of the previous day.
 For all other MRI examinations, you can eat normally before and after the examination.

 Can I take my medication before an MR scan?